patrykpilek/multi-language-php/README.md

   - add a second page and include the common i18n code
   - calculate the full current URL from the $_SERVER data
   - generate the data for the language navigation links
+  - add the language navigation links to the HTML